MaxTalberg/Sudoku-Solver/README.md

 #### Internal files
 **Run the Docker Container:**
-   - Execute the following command in your terminal, to access internal data files contained in Docker:
+   - Execute the following command in your terminal, to access internal data files contained in Docker.
+This exapmple uses the `input.txt` file:
      ```bash
-     docker run -v /path/to/local/directory:/usr/src/app/data sudoku-solver data/input.txt
+     docker run sudoku-solver data/input.txt
      ```
-   - Files in the data directory include:
+   - Other files in the data directory include:
         - `empty_board.txt` - a sample empty board
         - `empty_file.txt` - a sample empty file
         - `input.txt` - a sample input board